 Following this section, we describe the righteous people who will exult and sing.
 This is done, as man requires an example that human perfection is attainable.
-Talmud teaches, in Abraham’s days, his peers doubted his perfection, as they required justification for their sins.
+Talmud teaches that in Abraham’s days, his peers doubted his perfection, as they required justification for their sins.
 “Abraham isn’t so great” they said.
 “He might have followed God up to this point, but he would not sacrifice his son, if God asked.”
 His peers degraded Abraham, for had Abraham been perfect in all areas; they would not be able to justify their own lust-filled lives.
 The Talmud scripts a discussion where God “pleads” with Abraham to fulfill one last test, to sacrifice Isaac.
 God doesn’t plead, but pleading means it was essential to mankind that a perfected individual fully adhere to God’s word.
-Such an example of devotion to God is required, to teach man that Torah is attainable.
+Such an example of complete devotion to God is required to teach man that Torah is attainable.
 Thus, God commanded Abraham to sacrifice Isaac.
-We now understand why this Torah section is a theme of the awesome days.
+We now understand why this Torah section is a theme of these awesome days.

 This section concludes with the vanishing of sin, since we see righteous people living without sin, we hope and pray this empowers all others to follow their lead.